thecppzoo/zoo/design/generic-policy.md

 The great software engineer Louis Dionne explains very well what normal C++ polymorphism, based on `virtual` overrides, leaves to be desired in his project [Dyno](https://github.com/ldionne/dyno).

 Additionally, in this repository there are a few extra pointers with regards to more subtle needs for polymorphism, in particular sub-typing relationships as in the original meaning of [Barbara Liskov's substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) that should not force their representation to be sub-classing in C++.
-This is better explained in the foundational work by Kevlin Henney, in the [ACCU September 2000 article "From Mechanism to Method: Substitutability"](https://accu.org/index.php/journals/475) and the [C++ Report magazine article with the original implementation of the `any` component](http://www.two-sdg.demon.co.uk/curbralan/papers/ValuedConversions.pdf), which led to `boost::function` and `std::function` and the "mainstreaming" of type erasure as an alternative for polymorphism.
+This is better explained in the foundational work by Kevlin Henney, in the [ACCU September 2000 article "From Mechanism to Method: Substitutability"](https://accu.org/index.php/journals/475) and the [C++ Report magazine article with the original implementation of the `any` component](http://www.two-sdg.demon.co.uk/curbralan/papers/ValuedConversions.pdf), which led to `boost::function` and `std::function` and the "mainstreaming" of type erasure as an alternative for polymorphism, this has been a 20 year journey that keeps going.

 The generally accepted jargon for doing polymorphism (implementing sub-typing relationships) without inheritance and `virtual` overrides of member functions is "type erasure".
 Within "type erasure", educator Arthur O'Dwyer has coined the concept of "affordance" to refer to the polymorphic operations a "type erased" object is capable of doing, described in his excellent blog article ["What is Type Erasure?"](https://quuxplusone.github.io/blog/2019/03/18/what-is-type-erasure/).